 (D) The board shall issue a written notification to each testing organization that is approved by the board.

-(E) No later than the thirtieth of January of each year, the board shall make available a list of approved testing organizations that meet the requirements of paragraph (A) of this rule.
+(E) No later than January thirty-first of each year, the board shall make available a list of approved testing organizations that meet the requirements of paragraph (A) of this rule.

 (F) The board may discontinue approval of a testing organization that does not meet the criteria contained in paragraph (A) of this rule or that fails to timely return to the board the form indicating compliance with paragraph (A) of this rule.